A multiple-scales framework for branched channel filters: Introduction

-To facilitate a mathematical approach, we consider a simpler geometry than \cite{MantaRayRicochetSeparation} and \cite{LeakyChannels}, removing the rounded lobe structure and replacing this with a series of T-junction branches equi-distance apart along a channel.
-A similar set-up was studied by \cite{dalwadi2020mathematical}, however, this was for a single T-junction with normal flow to the branched channel and was not subsequently homogenised, nor studied for tangential flow over the branched channel.
-Nevertheless, we will consider some of the techniques described in \cite{dalwadi2020mathematical}, while following the homogenisation techniques by \cite{chapman2015mathematics}, approximating the branched channels as point-sinks, and using complex variable theory to conformally map and solve for the velocity potential.
-This will allow us to find an effective boundary condition for the flow through the branched channels.
+To facilitate a mathematical approach, we consider a simpler geometry than \cite{MantaRayRicochetSeparation} and \cite{LeakyChannels}, removing their rounded lobe structure and replacing this with a series of T-junction branched channels equidistantly spaced along a channel.
+We exploit the fact that there are many branched channels in the device and so the proportion of fluid that passes through each one is low, which gives rise to multi-scale behaviour.
+We use a multiple-scales analysis to derive an effective boundary condition that encapsulates the key behaviour in the device.

+\cite{dalwadi2020mathematical} study the normal, but not tangential, flow in a single T-junction and they reduce the problem to that of a point-sink.
+We use this idea to transform the branched channels into a series of point-sinks of appropriate strengths.
+The idea of using homogenisation theory to derive effective boundary conditions is elegantly presented in \citep{chapman2015mathematics}, and further developed in \citep{hewett2016homogenized}, where effective boundary conditions for the electrical potential in a discrete metal cage is derived, which smooths out the effects caused by individual point-sources.
+We use the ideas in these papers to solve our resulting cell problem using complex variable theory to conformally map and solve for the velocity potential, which we then match into the outer flow to give us our effective leakage boundary condition.

-A similar effective boundary condition has also been considered for tangential flow over a wall with periodic imperfections by \cite{bottaro2020effective}, using homogenisation techniques to smooth out the flow over the complex geometry, recovering well understood phenomena such as Navier slip in their leading-order results.
-This is extended in the work by \cite{NaqviThesis}, where they further consider homogenisation of the flow over and through porous micro-structures and elastic surfaces, for which we consider similar ideas in this paper.
-This concept of asymptotic homogenisation was formally introduced by \cite{bensoussan2011asymptotic}, finding that when utilising asymptotic expansions in a microscale cell structure, they were able to find effective equations to describe the macroscale behaviour.
-This drastically simplifies the numerical complexity of problems which is made simpler via homogenisation.
-This is similar to the approach we take in this paper, however we do not find effective equations, rather effective boundary conditions, and so our method is instead a multi-scale and boundary layer analysis \citep{van1975perturbation, Hinch1991}.
+The concept of asymptotic homogenisation was formally introduced by \cite{bensoussan2011asymptotic}.
+When using asymptotic expansions in a microscale cell structure, they were able to find effective equations to describe the macroscale behaviour, which incorporated microscale behaviour into the material parameters.
+This approach drastically simplifies the numerical complexity of problems.
+We take a similar approach in this paper; however, rather than deriving effective equations, we find effective boundary conditions, and so our method is instead a multi-scale and boundary layer analysis \citep{van1975perturbation, Hinch1991}.